blueninj0r/blueninj0r.github.io/_posts/2015-01-23-Easy-Nested-Dictionaries-With-Clojure.md

 ### So What?

 This unexceptional behaviour might not always be what you want.
-Maybe you are interested in very strict access to the values in a Map, but, and you will need to explicitly add that behaviour.
+Maybe you are interested in very strict access to the values in a Map.
+In this case you will need to explicitly add that behaviour.
 However, the separation of accessing values and caring about whether they exist or not can be very liberating in a lot of circumstances.

 By leaning on core functionality and convention in this way, our code can get much more readable and our intent more immediately obvious.
 This lets us spend time writing behavour we want instead of boilerplate.